pfalcon/ScratchABit/README.md

-Alternatively, if you want to disassemble a raw binary file, you need to create a .def (definition) file, to specify what memory areas are defined for the code, where to load binary file, etc. The repository includes a simple x86_64 raw binary code, and corresponding .def file:
+Alternatively, if you want to disassemble a raw binary file, you need to create a .def (definition) file, to specify what memory areas are defined for the code, at which address to load binary file, etc. The repository includes a simple x86_64 raw binary code, and the corresponding .def file:

     python3 scratchabit.py example.def

 Press F1 if in doubt what to do next.
+Press F9 to access menus (mouse works too in XTerm-compatible terminals).

 Using Plugins
 -------------